 Good question right?
-Here are items to consider when planning your budget:
+Here are items to consider when trying to figure out how much does a trip to Paris cost.
+Planning your budget:

 Play with days of the week to take advantage of cheaper flights.
 Coach flights from the US to Paris can range between $800-$1600 depending upon your city of departure.
 Beware that when planes are not full, airlines have been consolidating flights and changing direct connections to stop-overs.
 Use frequent flyer miles to book or upgrade your seats to save costs.
 Business Class or First Class tickets can run anywhere from $3,000-12,000.